ricks05/COP4533_PA1/README.md

    ```bash
    ./app
    ```
-   - Using the console, provide your input (following assignment format)
+   - Using an input file (raw text), provide your input (following assignment format)
    - This will run parts A and B and display respective outputs (following assignment formats)
 8. **Analyze Program**
    From the build directory: